semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 Variables usually start at 0 degrees and divide the grid into equal parts.

 Radar charts are most beneficial when there are a few items to compare.
-That is why we recommend showing 3-10 variables for your datasets.
+That is why we recommend showing 3-10 variables for your data sets.

 #### Styles